Chieze-Franklin/Bolt.js-Book/packagejson.md

 As far as Bolt is concerned, the most important npm-specific fields are:

 * `name`: This is the name with which Bolt will identify your app.
 Other apps can also identify/communicate with your app using that name.
 App names must be unique through out the system.
+App names are **NOT** case-sensitive, but npm encourages you to use lowercase characters only.
+DO not use slashes, question marks or other characters that may cause issues when inserted in a URL.
+You can stick to alpha-numeric, dash, and underscore characters.
 * `version`: The version of your app.
 * `description`: A description of your app..